The Most Popular Fast-Food Chain the Year You Were Born

 Fast food is an undeniable part of the culinary landscape across the globe, with the United States, in particular, serving as a hub for these quick-and-easy chains.
-Approximately 25 percent of American adults eat something from a fast food chain every day, and more than a third of kids are eating fast food on a daily basis.
+Approximately 25 percent of American adults eat something from a fast-food chain every day, and more than a third of kids are eating fast food on a daily basis.
 Whether you're crazy about Chipotle burritos or can't say no to a Big Mac, odds are you're giving into your fast food cravings from time to time.
-In fact, the CDC reports that U.S. adults consumed an average of 11.3 percent of their calories from fast food.
+In fact, the CDC reports that U.S. adults consume an average of 11.3 percent of their calories from fast food.

 However, that hasn't always been the case.
-Long before there was a Starbucks on every corner and a McDonald's drive-thru within a mile of every suburb, fast food chains were rolling out new items to test markets around the world.
-Before you hit up another chain, find out which fast food items were the most popular the year you were born.
-Just make sure you've checked out our ranking of McDonald's menu items before you plan your next cheat meal.
+Long before there was a Starbucks on every corner and a McDonald's drive-thru within a mile of every suburb, fast-food chains were rolling out new items to test markets around the world.
+Before you hit up another chain, find out which fast-food items were the most popular the year you were born.

-While KFC was first founded in 1930 in Harland "Colonel" Sanders' native Kentucky (and originally called the Sanders Court and Cafe), it wasn't until a decade later that his signature blend of 11 herbs and spices was born.
-In 1940, the chain introduced its Original Recipe chicken, to the delight of fast food fans everywhere.
-Fortunately, these healthy chicken recipes provide a low-calorie alternative to your usual fast food order.
+While KFC was first founded in Harland "Colonel" Sanders' native Kentucky (and originally called the Sanders Court and Cafe), it wasn't until a decade later that his signature blend of 11 herbs and spices was born.
+In 1940, Sanders introduced the Original Recipe chicken to the delight of fast-food fans.

 1941: Carl's Jr.

 Carl's Jr., formerly known as Carl's Drive-In Barbecue, first offered its famous burgers in 1941.

 Fatburger first made its mark on the fast food with its eponymous burger in 1947.
-The chain, which opened its first restaurant in Los Angeles' Exposition Park, now has locations in 22 countries.
+The chain, which opened its first restaurant in Los Angeles' Exposition Park, now has locations in more than a dozen countries.